 - Scrub suits are to be changed daily and immediately when soiled.

 - T-shirts should not extend below the scrub top.

 - Students must follow each hospital’s policies regarding scrub suits

 - Scrub suits should never be worn outside hospital buildings.

 - Scrubs should be changed in appropriate changing location.

-- At NMH surgical scrubs (jade green) are restricted to the ORs.
-Blue scrubs are used in areas such as the ED and ICU.
-To comply with accreditation requirements, jade green scrubs must not be worn outside hospital buildings (defined as buildings connected to NMH by a bridge or tunnel).
-Surgical scrubs are never to be worn outside on the street.
+- At NMH surgical (jade green scrubs) are used in the ORs.
+Jade blue scrubs are used in areas such as the ED and ICU.
+Jade green scrubs are only for the ORs.
+They must not be worn outside hospital buildings (defined as buildings connected to Feinberg by a bridge or tunnel).
+Surgical scrubs are not to be worn outside on the street.

 - A closed, clean cover-up, such as a lab coat, must be worn when outside of the OR and inside the hospital (i.e. all public areas, elevators and when moving between different units).

-- Non-surgical scrubs are not allowed in the ORs.
+- Non-surgical scrubs are not allowed in semi-restricted and restricted areas such as the ORs.

 - Misty blue hospital issued scrubs may be worn outside the hospital during the work day for example transitioning between office and hospital buildings.

-- A clean lab coat should be worn over blue scrubs.
+- For professional reasons, a clean lab coat should be worn over blue scrubs.